hadirkhan10/caravel_ibtida_soc/README.md

 gds/
 └── Ibtida_top_dffram_cv.gds.gz
 ```

+## Todo
+- [ ] Change the repo name to integrate "caravel_".
+- [ ] Update the project with the caravel mpw-one-a branch.
+- [ ] Update the openlane with the mpw-one-a branch.
+- [ ] Verify the synthesized netlist.
+- [ ] Harden the design macro with 0 drc/lvs violations.
+- [ ] Harden the user project wrapper with 0 drc/lvs violations.
+- [ ] On-board the user project to Caravel.
+- [ ] Pass all the pre-checks.
+- [ ] Update the request to "Submitter Confirmed".

 ## Contributors
 Main contributors are:
 1. Engr.
 Muhammad Hadir Khan (RTL design based on CHISEL) (__Owner__).